feerdd/Weather/README.md

 Contributions are welcome!
 If you have any ideas for improvements or new features, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-Special thanks to Apple for the design inspiration provided by the iOS Weather app.